Community Services Worker Training Program

 - Newcomers to Canada

-- Survivors of domestic abuse
+- Survivors of abuse

 Herzing Ottawa Community Services Worker Training Program

 Our Community Services Worker program features hands-on training and real work experience.
 Our instructors are social work professionals with years of experience supporting at-risk people.
-Employers trust the quality of our training and are quick to hire our graduates.

 - 12-month accelerated diploma program